riley-1995/MusicGenreClassifier/README.md

 #### Acknowledgements

-This project is created by following along with the tutorials from the Youtube series "Deep Learning (for Audio) with Python" by creator Velerio Velardo - The Sound of AI: https://www.youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf
+This project was created by following along with the tutorials from the Youtube series "Deep Learning (for Audio) with Python" by creator Velerio Velardo - The Sound of AI: https://www.youtube.com/playlist?list=PL-wATfeyAMNrtbkCNsLcpoAyBBRJZVlnf

 The GTZAN dataset can be found here: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification